dotnet/interactive/docs/kernels-overview.md

 ![image](https://user-images.githubusercontent.com/547415/85328679-ff97a600-b485-11ea-839c-ebc65b0f6472.png)

-Note that while the composite configuration is the defaut when using the `dotnet-interactive` tool via Visual Studio Code or Jupyter, the .NET Interactive [NuGet packages](../README.md#Packages) let you create other configurations.
+Note that while the composite configuration is the default when using the `dotnet-interactive` tool via Visual Studio Code or Jupyter, the .NET Interactive [NuGet packages](../README.md#Packages) let you create other configurations.
 For example, you might provide a single-language embedded scripting experience using the C# kernel by itself, or you might provide multiple F# kernels each preconfigured to run code on a different processor.

 ## Middleware